 After your application has been approved (which may include a personal interview), you will need to pay registration fees in full, the first month’s tuition installment (or tuition for the full year in advance if you prefer) and complete certain other paperwork before registration is finalized.
 Any required papers will be sent to you within a few days of application approval.
 Please be sure you have your student’s immunization record as this will be required before completion of registration.

-Please note that the mandatory teachers meeting (Teacher’s Night Out) mentioned in our literature will be held during the second week of the months we meet: September (all school), October , November, January, February April, May) (small groups); March (all school) – day to be determined.
-There will also be optional opportunities for Mom’s Night’s Out, Mom’s Book Club and informal park days/extra small group meetings as needed and as organized by our parents.
+Please note that the mandatory teachers meeting (Teacher’s Night Out) mentioned in our literature will be held during the second week of the months we meet: September (all school), October , November, February April) (small groups); January (all school reboot) March (all school) – There will also be optional opportunities for Mom’s Night’s Out, Mom’s Book Club and informal park days/extra small group meetings as needed and as organized by our parents.

 Join Home School Legal Defense Association (HSLDA) within one month of registration.
 You will be given the group discount code for Christian Heritage as we process your application.
 Use the link on the sidebar.